Gennadiii/mobileAutomationDemo/readme.md

     return new Service1(pageAction);
   }
   ```

+All those classes are automatically gathered into lib.all object (dynamic import feature).
+In order for this feature to work 2 rules have to be followed:
+* no duplicates in class names
+* class should be named in accordance with file name (e.g. firstLogin.po.ts -> FirstLoginPo; home.service.ts -> HomeService)

 ## Rules
 1. Every not trivial public function or method should accept object as a parameter in order to be safe in case of api change